9 AWS Security Best Practices: Securing Your AWS Cloud

 This combo is coupled with regular manual penetration testing of our product to find inadequacies in business logic and detecting advanced security flaws that escape automatic scanning tools.
 As a result, we managed to obtain a safe and user-friendly app highly valued by our customers.

-Security considerations are the top priority that we emphasize in our software development practice.
+Security considerations are our top priority in our software development practice.
 To enhance security awareness among our staff of developers, we introduced a code security review practice and hold regular workshops enabling our QA team to whet their proficiency in vulnerability assessment as well as penetration testing.

 In the digitalized world of the early third millennium, where information is the most valuable asset, data and working environment security are primary concerns for organizations and individuals.
 As an official AWS Consulting Partner aspiring to win Service Delivery designations reflecting our Serverless and Security competencies, Techmagic can develop AWS cloud solutions for your organization to impress you with their first-rate quality of operation and complete security of functioning.